reisro/asaimaki_tpgame/README.md

 # Asai Maki Project

-Developed with Unreal Engine 4.
-It is a game application featuring third-person character mechanics gameplay as a demonstrated proof of skills using the engine.
+It is a game application featuring third-person character mechanics gameplay as a demonstrated proof of skills using the unreal engine.

 ## Installation